zhujian7/sample-apiserver/deploy/README.md

-# Widget API Server Deployment
+# MyTest API Server Deployment

-This directory contains all deployment manifests for the Widget API Server.
+This directory contains all deployment manifests for the MyTest API Server.

 ## Directory Structure